Longitudinal Network Models and Permutation-Uniform Markov Chains: Markov Chains of Graphs

 \section{Markov Chains of Graphs}

-[1]{ In this \lcnamecref{sec:interp}, we apply the theories of \abbr{cef}s and of p-uniform Markov chains to some of the network models that \textcite{hfx2010} proposed.
-We find that some of them are p-uniform and thus \abbr{mef}s.
-For two of the models, we can avoid \abbr{mcmc} for \abbr{mle}, which is what \citeauthor*{hfx2010} used; instead we give a closed form for the \abbr{mle}.
-We also explore the relationships among p-uniformity, \abbr{mef}s, and statistical independence of the random edges in the graphs.
+In this \lcnamecref{sec:interp}, we apply the theories of \abbr{CEF}s and of p-uniform Markov chains to some of the network models that \textcite{hfx2010} proposed.
+We find that some of them are p-uniform and thus \abbr{MEF}s.
+For two of the models, we can avoid \abbr{MCMC} or Newton's method for \abbr{MLE}, which is what \citeauthor*{hfx2010} used; instead we give a closed form for the \abbr{MLE}.
+We also explore the relationships among p-uniformity, \abbr{MEF}s, and statistical independence of the random edges in the graphs.

 The main result in \cref{thm:suff-stat-dyadic-indep-multigraphs,thm:suff-stat-dyadic-indep-multigraph-joint-prob} is that we may replace $t$ observations of a p-uniform Markov chain of graphs with a single observation of a corresponding multigraph.
-We introduce \emph{exponential random $t$-multigraph model}s for this purpose.
+For this purpose, we narrow the scope of the exponential random multigraph model (\abbr{ERMM}) of \textcite{shafie2015} by introducing \emph{exponential random $t$-multigraph model}s, which differ from \abbr{ERMM}s by capping edge multiplicities at $t$.